How To Distill Mead

 Mead distillation is a delicate process that requires precise temperature control to ensure a consistent output.
 Distillers will often employ chillers and thermometers to regulate the temperature of their stills during distillation to ensure that it remains within the optimal range.

-See also Is Distilled Water Better
+See also Can You Use Distilled Water In Nebulizer

 It’s important to note that different types of mead may require slightly different temperatures for optimal results.
 For example, sweet meads are typically fermented at higher temperatures than dry meads in order to preserve their sweetness.
 So it’s important to research your particular type of mead and determine which temperature range will yield the best results before beginning distillation.